 I got a little better yesterday.

 I ran a thirty one mile race through the woods of the Cumberland Plateau, and I got a little better.
 I can’t really explain why running through the woods made me better, but it did.
 I finished almost last, but that’s not unusual- it is of little consequence.
 I became a better person- a better dad, husband, brother, son and friend.
 I believe that.
-I believe I became better.
+I simply believe I became a little bit better.